 Step 2: Include the words Formal Grievance in the letter heading

 Once you know to whom the letter is to be written, you should head it like any other formal letter you would send, except you should include the words “Formal Grievance” as the heading.

-Set out the attempts you have made to resolve the issues and explain that this letter is a last resort.
+Set out the attempts you have made to resolve the issues informally and explain that this letter is a last resort.
 This will put you in a good light with your employer.

 Employers don’t like it when employees raise grievances for no reason as it causes disruption and takes up management time.
-However, if you explain how you have been left no option, then your employer’s frustration will often be directed at management or HR, rather than at you.
+However, if you explain briefly how you feel, then your employer’s frustration will often be directed at management or HR, rather than at you.

-Summarise the issues you are raising
+Step 4: Summarise the issues you are raising in your grievance letter

 Use numbers for each incident, as this forces your employer to investigate and then respond using your numbering, rather than just omitting to answer certain points (which will happen if you don’t number your points).